roscibely/roscibely/README.md

 ### Hi there 🖖

 **More About Me**:

-   🧠 Seeking knowledge all the time

-   👩‍💻 An inquisitive learner, on a path to explore tech and AI;
+   👩‍💻 🧠 An inquisitive learner, on a path to explore tech and AI;

    🚀 My current research interests lie in developing optimal/learning control algorithms for nonlinear dynamic;